This Is Not That: Hell

 He’s searching every ditch until He finds us, scoops us up, and carries us home.

-So His words about the broad and narrow road aren’t warnings to “get your act together”—they’re a picture of the world’s obsession with control, and a God chasing His lost kids down every road that burns.
+So Jesus’ words about the broad and narrow road aren’t warnings to “get your act together”—they’re a picture of the world’s obsession with control, and a God chasing His lost kids down every road that burns.

-The Fire That Burns to Heal
+The Fire That Purifies

-Which means Jesus wasn’t threatening people with God’s wrath.
-He was inviting them out of self-destruction.
+Which means Jesus wasn’t threatening people with God’s wrath; He was inviting them out of self-destruction.

 The word translated “punishment” is kolasis, a horticultural term for pruning trees so they could grow back healthy.
 It means correction, not condemnation—discipline, not destruction.